scriptnull/docsv2/sources/pipelines/resources/dockerOptions.md

     portMappings:
       - "80:80"
 ```
 `portMappings` is an array of port mappings.
 The format is always `"host port number: container port number"`, e.g. "80:80".
 Port numbers are always integers.
-If not provided, no container port is exposed, even if your Dockerfile has the `EXPOSE` statement.
+If not provided, no container port is exposed, even if your Dockerfile has an `EXPOSE` statement.

 ```
     links:
       - <container name>:<alias>
       - <container name>:<alias>
 ```
 `links` allows containers to communicate with each other without the need for port mappings.
-The format for this is `"<container name>:<alias>"`, e.g. ""shippabledb:db"".
+The format for this is `"<container name>:<alias>"`, e.g. "shippabledb:db".

-This setting maps to Links in the <a href="https://docs.docker.com/reference/api/docker_remote_api_v1.19/#create-a-container" target="_blank">Create a container section</a>  of the Docker Remote API and the --link option to <a href="https://docs.docker.com/reference/commandline/run/" target="_blank">docker run</a>.
+This setting maps to Links in the <a href="https://docs.docker.com/reference/api/docker_remote_api_v1.19/#create-a-container" target="_blank">create a container section</a>  of the Docker Remote API and the --link option to <a href="https://docs.docker.com/reference/commandline/run/" target="_blank">docker run</a>.

 ```
     volumes:
       - "<source>:<container path>:<options>"
       - "<source>:<container path>:<options>"
 ```
 `volumes` configures mount points for data volumes in your container.
-This is a list of objects, format for each object being <source volume>:<container path>:<options>.
-The source volume is a string and specifies name of the volume to mount, container path is a string and specifies path on the container where volume should be mounted.
+This is a list of objects, format for each object being `"<source volume>:<container path>:<options>"`.
+The source volume is a string specifying the name of the volume to mount; the container path is a string specifying the path on the container where volume should be mounted.
 Options can be set to `rw` if you want the container to be able to write to the volume, and `ro` if you want the container to have read-only access.
 Default setting is `rw`.

-This setting maps to Volumes in the <a href="https://docs.docker.com/reference/api/docker_remote_api_v1.19/#create-a-container" target="_blank">Create a container section</a> of the Docker Remote API and the --volume option to <a href="https://docs.docker.com/reference/commandline/run/" target="_blank">docker run</a>.
+This setting maps to Volumes in the <a href="https://docs.docker.com/reference/api/docker_remote_api_v1.19/#create-a-container" target="_blank">create a container section</a> of the Docker Remote API and the --volume option to <a href="https://docs.docker.com/reference/commandline/run/" target="_blank">docker run</a>.

 ```
     logConfig: